JamesP1996/theory-algos-project/README.md

 *"If usable quantum computing were accessible, the field of cryptography would dramatically change, encryption codes could be broken quickly and perhaps crushing Blockchain technology."*

 This could be perhaps very true as a Quantum Machine does not work on the simple binary system that we have today, but on the idea of Qubits which has the ability of being both a 1 and a 0 at the same time for multiple iterations per Qubit.
-As of last year IBM promised a [1000 Qubit PC](https://www.sciencemag.org/news/2020/09/ibm-promises-1000-qubit-quantum-computer-milestone-2023) this would mean the pc could consecutively be 1000s of 1 and 0's at the same time and perform operations in a concurrent way and speed that pc's of today would never catch up with even in large pools like they are within bitcoin mining.
+As of last year IBM promised a [1000 Qubit PC](https://www.sciencemag.org/news/2020/09/ibm-promises-1000-qubit-quantum-computer-milestone-2023) this would mean the pc could consecutively be 1000s of 1 and 0's at the same time and perform operations in a concurrent way and speed that pc's of today would never catch up with even in large pools like they are within bitcoin mining but this is a long running debate and others feel that quantum computing will not break the mining ecosystem like Roger Huang who also is a poster for Forbes on he's post Titled "[Here’s Why Quantum Computing Will Not Break Cryptocurrencies](https://www.forbes.com/sites/rogerhuang/2020/12/21/heres-why-quantum-computing-will-not-break-cryptocurrencies/)"
 So if given a working quantum pc as stated above, it would be very possible to crack the different inputs required to create the same hash digest outputs within a person's lifetime for multiple types of SHA Hash Function but as of right now quantum computers are neither widely available or fully developed so based on current hardware, no single consumer based pc would be able to crack a SHA-2, or SHA-3 category Digest within a person’s life time.

 In terms of SHA-1, it has already been done through multiple methods and the idea of having a hashed output be the same with different inputs parallels with the idea of Collision Attacks and Collision within hashing in general.
 As users have had tried to brute force a SHA message to find its original inputs and even found algorithms to perform this successfuly such as cracking SHA-1 by using a [chosen-prefix collision](https://www.usenix.org/system/files/sec20-leurent.pdf) for it.